thoughtbot/ios-on-rails/book/rails/creating_a_get_request.md

 Instead, we will use [request
 specs](https://www.relishapp.com/rspec/rspec-rails/docs/request-specs/request-spec).
-RSpec request specs, like feature specs, are a great way to ensure the entire stack is working together properly but via HTTP verbs, response codes, and responses rather than browser interactions.
+RSpec request specs, like feature specs, are a great way to ensure the entire stack is working together properly, but via HTTP verbs, response codes, and responses rather than browser interactions.

 When writing our request specs, we found that we were calling